shuumo/password_manager/README.md

 ## TO DO
 - Implemen: Credential Search Feature.
 - Change: Optimize usage of strings by using string_view.
-Particularly in cryptography.cpp.
+Particularly in `cryptography.cpp`.
 - Change: Pass things by address (&) instead of copies and raw pointers.
 - Change: Use smart pointers.
 - Change: Replace credential class with a credential struct.